Geté Anishinaabe Izhichigéwin Community Archaeology Project (GAICAP) - Archaeological Field School

 A collaboration of the Red Cliff Band of Lake Superior Chippewa and North Dakota State University.

 Geté Anishinaabe Izhichigéwin (or “ancient Indigenous lifeways”) is a one-of-a-kind collaborative Indigenous archaeology field school directed by the Red Cliff Tribe of Lake Superior Chippewa’s Tribal Historic Preservation Office (THPO) and archaeologists at North Dakota State University and the University of Wisconsin-La Crosse.
-For six weeks in 2021 (June 26th-August 8th) we will be returning for our third annual field season of survey, excavation, and service learning at Red Cliff, WI.
+For six weeks in 2022 (June 11th-July 24th) we will be returning for our fourth annual field season of survey, excavation, and service learning at Red Cliff, WI.

 College credit (3-6 credit hours) is available for students who enroll for ANTH 496 through North Dakota State University’s Department of Sociology and Anthropology.
 As an accredited land-grant university, credits from NDSU are widely transferable to other universities and tribal colleges throughout the country.
 Per-credit tuition rates vary based on residency.
 Further information can be found here.